Concrete18/Standing-Reminder/README.md

 ## Features
 * Tray Icon - Hover over the icon to see your next reminder time and a few other statuses.
+* Icon changes to a red outline when it is time to stand up and move for your set active time.

 ## Config